Kittensbyte/hackpad/README.md

 This hackpad uses QMK firmware project as firmware!

 ## BOM:
-Here should be everything you need to make this hackpad
+This is what you need to make this hackpad.

+- 1x XIAO RP2040
+- 1x Case (2 printed parts)
 - 4x Cherry MX Switches
 - 4x DSA Keycaps
-- 5x M3x5x4 Heatset inserts
 - 3x M3x16mm SHCS Bolts
 - 2X M3x12mm SHCS Bolts
-- 5x 1N4148 DO-35 Diodes.
 - 2x WS2812B LEDs
-- 1x 0.91" 128x32 OLED Display
-- 1x EC11 Rotary Encoder
-- 1x XIAO RP2040
-- 1x Case (3 printed parts, 2 laser cut parts)

-## Extra stuff
+## Extra info
-Honestly I'm not quite too sure what to add here.
-Favourite meme? a joke??
-Uhhh you can imagine it

-Oh fun fact: I built mine in SF the day before github universe LOL
+This was my first project and I have leaved so much and enjoy this so much.
+Special thanks to hackclub